 Depending on the availability of information, and the time to perform the PRA, there may be more or less information given on the pathways.
 Minimal information should consist in the listing of possible pathways, a short description why it is considered as a pathway, information whether this pathway is prohibited in the PRA area and information on interceptions (e.g. EUROPHYT, EPPO Reporting Service).
-This should allow to conclude how important are these pathways important for the probability of entry.
+This should allow to conclude how important are these pathways important for the probability of entry (see Table 4 for the level of information provided when performing a detailed PRA).